The page has been translated by Gen AI.

 TCP Backlog

-In environments with many requests per second, a high backlog is needed to avoid slow client connection issues.
-The default setting is 511, but to receive more requests simultaneously, it needs to be set higher.
+In environments with a high number of requests per second, a large backlog is required to avoid slow client connection issues.
+The default setting is 511, but to handle more simultaneous requests, it needs to be set higher.
 At this time, the Linux kernel parameters /proc/sys/net/core/somaxconn and tcp_max_syn_backlog also need to be configured.

 • redis.conf